vikingJason/5eVaultMain/content/2. DM Tools/Rules/Labours (5e Variant Rule).md

 *Boon: Your [[Constitution]] score becomes 16 if it is not already higher.*

 Without using magical assistance, you must travel 60 miles by foot in 20 hours or less only retreading the same path a maximum of once.
-Once you do so, you must continue to run until you collapse from [[exhaustion]].
+Once you do so, you must continue to run until you collapse from [[Exhaustion]].
 Once you recover from your exhausted state, you will realize your stamina has reached new heights.

 #### Who is The Better Swimmer